Mohandfares/CryptoCurrency/README.md

-# CryptoCurrency MVVM Architecture Components Hilt with jetpackCompose
+# CryptoCurrency MVVM Architecture Components Hilt with jetpackCompose and coinpaprika API